FiloSottile/gvt/README.md

 # gvt, the go vendoring tool

-`gvt` is a simple Go vendoring tool made for the GO15VENDOREXPERIMENT based on [gb-vendor](https://github.com/constabulary/gb).
+`gvt` is a simple Go vendoring tool made for the GO15VENDOREXPERIMENT, based on [gb-vendor](https://github.com/constabulary/gb).

 It lets you easily and "idiomatically" include external dependencies in your repository to get reproducible builds.

+  * No need to change how you build your project!
     You run `gvt fetch` when you would run `go get`. `gvt` downloads packages to `./vendor/...`.
-With `GO15VENDOREXPERIMENT=1` the compiler will find and use those dependencies without import path rewriting.
+With `GO15VENDOREXPERIMENT=1` the stock Go compiler will find and use those dependencies (without import path or GOPATH changes).

+  * No need to manually chase, copy or cleanup dependencies!
     `gvt` works recursively as you would expect, and lets you update vendored dependencies.
 It also writes a manifest to `./vendor/manifest`.
 Finally, it strips the VCS metadata so that you can commit the vendored source cleanly.

+  * No need for your users and occasional contributors to install or even know about gvt!
-Packages whose dependencies are vendored with `gvt` are `go build`-able and `go get`-able by Go 1.5 with `GO15VENDOREXPERIMENT=1` set.
+    Packages whose dependencies are vendored with `gvt` are `go build`-able and `go get`-able out of the box by Go 1.5 with `GO15VENDOREXPERIMENT=1` set.

 Note that projects must live within the GOPATH tree in order to be go buildable with the GO15VENDOREXPERIMENT flag.

 ## Installation